• About

 After living in Spain for seven years, I’m sharing what it’s really like to live in Spain and some tips for those who want to move to Spain.

 While it can be pretty dreamy, living in Spain might not always be what you imagine.
-Spain is home to some of the most beautiful places in Europe, but living here isn’t the same as visiting.
+In this article, I’ll share with you what I like and dislike about living in Spain.

 Table of Contents